 Obtaining and Using a Police Report

-Steps to Take to Get a Copy of the Police Report
+How To Get a Copy of the Police Report

-Disclaimer: You may need to pay a small fee to cover photocopying, and the agency may require that you appear in person to pick up the report.
+Disclaimer: You may need to pay a small fee to cover photocopying.
+The agency may require that you appear in person with identification to pick up the police accident report.
 Some agencies will mail a copy of the report to you at no charge.

-How Can a Police Report Help in an Injury Case?
+How a Police Report Can Help in an Injury Case

 Identifying Information of Witnesses

 In addition to providing leverage during discussions on central issues such as fault for an accident, police reports can contain the identifying information of anyone who might have witnessed the incident or who arrived on the scene of the accident soon afterward.

 Additionally, a police report includes each driver's insurance information.
 This information will help you or your attorney expedite the insurance claims process.
 The information may also help request key information, including but not limited to, policy or coverage limits.